Sonaiam/neuroscience-course/README.md

 # Neuroscience
 Neuroscience Course Project:

-We tried to reproduce the results of the paper ["Hebbian learning and spiking neurons"](Hebbian learning and spiking neurons.pdf) in this project.
+We tried to reproduce the results of the paper [Hebbian learning and spiking neurons](Hebbian_learning_and_spiking_neurons.pdf) in this project.

 | summary | report of repced results | code |
 |------|------|------|